Image 1 of 3

 Prefers bright light to full sun

-Use a well-draining succulent or cactus soil mix
+Use a fast-draining succulent or cactus soil mix

 Frost Tolerance and Cold Hardiness: